what386/drover/README.md

 cat my_document.txt | drover "Summarize this document."

 # Example with overrides
-drover --system "You speak like Shakespeare." --temp 2 --tools false "Explain the concept of recursion."
+drover --profile local --system "You speak like Shakespeare." --temp 2 --tools false "Explain the concept of recursion."
 ```

 ## Configuration